Nebraskans outraged at state’s recruiting ad for unvaccinated nurses: ‘It feels insulting to the profession’

 “When a constituent has questions, we owe them answers,” Blood said.
 “It’s important that state leaders honor the science.
 This is a slap in the face.
 We can do better for our veterans.”

 Klein, the nurse who got the postcard on Monday, said she threw it into the recycling bin.
-Still, she added, she could not stop thinking about vulnerable patients who could be left under the care of unvaccinated health care workers hired by the state.
+Still, she added, she could not stop thinking about vulnerable patients who could be left under the care of unvaccinated health-care workers hired by the state.

 “If my family member was in one of those places and they were actively recruiting people who were unwilling to get the vaccine, I would feel unsettled and feel like my loved one is not getting the best care,” she told The Post.
 “That was my main concern.”